 How often do REITs pay dividends?

 Typically REITs pay dividends quarterly.
 However, there are several REITs that pay dividends monthly.
-In fact, both SL Green Realty and LTC Properties are 2 REITs that are also on our Monthly Dividend Stocks List.
+In fact, AGNC Investment, American Finance, Broadmark Realty, LTC Properties, and SL Green Realty are 5 REITs that are also on our Monthly Dividend Stocks List.